Project management 101 part 1 – Project management definition and use for freelancers

 Project Management for Freelancers

 For Freelancers, Project Management is organizing and planning in detail every project they take up on behalf of their customers.

 Freelancers know this all too well; a customer can be demanding, impatient and sometimes may change their mind in the middle of an ongoing project.
 In our “Tips on managing your freelancing project’s scope” article, we discussed how project management can help you avoid “scope creeping” from your customers.

 Why use project management

-This article’s topic is about all the benefits project management can bring to your small business in terms of organization and growth.
+This article’s topic is about all the benefits project management can bring to your business in terms of organization and growth.

 Most people tend to think that project management is just another overhead their business needs to get rid off.
-This notion is most prominent in the small business sector and among new entrepreneurs that aren’t practically familiar with the concept.
+This notion is most prominent in the business sector and among new entrepreneurs that aren’t practically familiar with the concept.

 However, project management can bring much more to your firm than needless paperwork and rigid procedures.
 Let’s dive into this!